jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         - cloud service providers have tools to help mitigate these issues, and orgs should consider bringing in third-party experts to help if they don't have the internal expertise

 [8.5](#8.5) Define and apply secure coding guidelines and standards (OSG-9 Chpts 20,21)
+- **Secure Coding Guidelines and Standards**: best practices identified by a variety of software and security professionals, that when used correctly can dramatically reduce the number of exploitable vulnerabilities introduced during development that remain in the operationally-deployed system
 - 8.5.1 Security weaknesses and vulnerabilities at the source-code level
     - A source code vulnerability is a code defect providing a threat actor with an opportunity to compromise the security of a software system
         - source code vulns are caused by design or implementation flaws
-        - design flaw: if dev did everything correctly, there would still be a vulnerability
+        - **design flaw**: if dev did everything correctly, there would still be a vulnerability
-        - implementation flaw: dev incorrectly implemented part of a good design
+        - **implementation flaw**: dev incorrectly implemented part of a good design
     - the OWASP top 10 vulnerabilities for 2021:
         - Broken access control
         - Cryptographic failures